Photo credit: Lindy Rojas

 I’d rather focus on quality supplements that provide a condensed and convenient form of actual food that is probably missing from your diet.
 Here are the 3 non-synthetic, non-commercial supplements I believe everyone should take every day, and why:

-Fermented Cod Liver Oil/High Vitamin Butter Oil Blend is an extremely nutrient-dense traditional food supplement full of Essential Fatty Acids (EFA’s) and fat soluble vitamins A, D, E, and K that are essential for immunity, cardiovascular health, musculo-skeletal health, reproductive health, developmental health, and probably every other area of health there is!
+Extra Virgin Cod Liver Oil is an extremely nutrient-dense traditional food supplement full of Essential Fatty Acids (EFA’s) and fat soluble vitamins A, D, E, and K that are essential for immunity, cardiovascular health, musculo-skeletal health, reproductive health, developmental health, and probably every other area of health there is!
 I do specifically recommend this brand and product because there are many “cod liver oils” available on the market that I do not trust and even recommend completely avoiding for many reasons- from collection of the fish to a toxic way of processing it to a flat out bad quality, wast of your money cod liver oil.
-This product by Green Pasture’s contains high levels of naturally occurring vitamins A and D, in their natural ten to one ratio, with no synthetic vitamins added.
+This product contains high levels of naturally occurring vitamins A and D, in their natural ten to one ratio, with no synthetic vitamins added.
 This is the kind of quality cod liver oil used to complement traditional diets throughout the world for centuries.
 Historically, traditional diets centered on foods rich in vitamins A and D – liver and other organ meats, seafood and the fats of grass-fed animals.
 Even people who spent much time outdoors in the sun used fish liver oils as an essential part of their diets.
-Natural, old-fashioned fermented cod liver oil is a wonderful food that everyone may benefit from.
-That said, it is important to balance fermented cod liver oil, butter oil and vitamin K2, which is another reason why I specifically recommend this product which blends the fermented cod liver oil with high vitamin butter oil obtained from exclusively grass-fed cows.
+Natural, old-fashioned cod liver oil is a wonderful food that everyone may benefit from.
 Fats from fish or grass-fed domestic animals are rich in nutrients essential for health and reproduction and are the foods that were most emphasized in traditional cultures, especially for pregnant women and young children.
 There is SO much more to learn about the benefits of a quality cod liver oil like this, so I recommend you click here to learn more about it.